-Environmental engineering at New Mexico State University provides unique educational and research opportunities at the graduate level in the ﬁelds of water quality, aquatic chemistry, environmental microbiology, water treatment, water pollution control, wastewater treatment reclamation and reuse, desalination, industrial, hazardous and solid waste management, groundwater remediation, contaminant fate and transport, resources recovery from waste streams, air pollution control, waste minimization, and pollution prevention.
+Environmental engineering at New Mexico State University provides unique educational and research opportunities at the graduate level in the ﬁelds of water quality, aquatic chemistry, environmental microbiology, water treatment, water pollution control, wastewater treatment reclamation and reuse, desalination, membrane processes, industrial, hazardous, and solid waste management, groundwater remediation, contaminant fate and transport, resource recovery from waste streams, air pollution control, and nanotechnologies in environmental applications.
 Therefore, course offerings emphasize basic engineering and scientiﬁc principles, as well as the design and application of environmental engineering unit operations and processes.
-Special problems and thesis research are closely matched with faculty expertise and the professional goals of the graduate students.
+Special topics and thesis research are closely matched with faculty expertise and the professional goals of graduate students.
 The programs of study are speciﬁcally designed for individual students, taking advantage of not only the program capabilities, but also of the complementary activities of the university as a whole as well as the student’s professional experience and work environment.

 Graduate students satisfy degree requirements in environmental engineering by completing specific core course work.
-Course work in the graduate program includes:
+Course work in the graduate program includes the following:

 - water and wastewater treatment

 - environmental contaminant analysis

 - fate and transport of pollutants in engineered and natural systems

 - water quality in surface water and groundwater systems